sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/_index.md

 {{< /language-toggle >}}

-Sensu applies event filters in the order that they are listed in your handler definition.
+Sensu applies event filters in the order that they are listed in your pipeline definition.
 Any events that the filters do not remove from your pipeline will be [processed][3] according to your handler configuration.

 As soon as an event filter removes an event from your pipeline because it does not meet the conditions, triggers, or thresholds you specified, the Sensu observability pipeline ceases analysis for the event.